rwlink3z8/hpp2/README.md

 ### Client side work to present models in a readable, practical way
-- look at django vs flask for better sql integration
+- Client side uses 8 features for an accuracy score of 81%
-- Updating client side scripts for better UI - for example replace JS with JQUERY
+- todo - add app/data folder
-- look at agent descriptions for buzzwords for NLP for future work
+- todo configure docker, dockercompose, and makefile